• Skip to primary navigation

 Friends are known to have good-natured fun at each other’s expense, but what if you poked fun at a friend and they became disproportionately angry or reacted harshly?
 You might dismiss it as an overreaction, but what if it’s a sign of something more serious?

-Increased anger, arguing, and violent, out-of-character reactions can be some of the many symptoms of bipolar disorder.
-This is a condition explained by chemical imbalances in the brain, causing intense shifts in mood between accelerated manic episodes and periods of intense depression.
+Increased anger, arguing and violent, out-of-character reactions can be some of the many symptoms of bipolar disorder.
+Bipolar disorder is a common condition, affecting around 37 million people worldwide, according to the World Health Organization.
+The condition is caused by chemical imbalances in the brain that produce intense shifts in mood between accelerated manic episodes and periods of intense depression.
 In different people, these periods can vary in length and severity, making bipolar disorder hard to recognize right away.

 Telltale Signs of Bipolar Disorder